PrestaShop/prestashop-specs/back-office/localization-currencies-list-add-edit.md

 If the user edits the currency chosen in the drop list just before saving, the currency will be marked as “Edited” on the Currencies Page.\(cf see the Currencies Page section\)

 When creating a new currency, the iso numeric code field is hidden and it enables the code iso field if it was disabled.
-The user has to fill all the inputs by himself and choose an new unique ISO code.
+The user has to fill all the inputs by himself and choose a new unique ISO code.

 If the user selects a currency from droplist but clicks on the new currency checkbox, the fields remain pre-filled but the droplist displays "--" instead of the selected currency.